umr4nlp/umr-guidelines/guidelines.md

 change outside of its control, as in [\[3-2-1-1 (1a)\]](#3-2-1-1 (1a)) above.
 See Appendix [8](#ap:verbspr) for examples of single-participant verbs and their participant role annotation.
-The `actor` role is also used for animate entities that initiate an action, as in [\[3-2-1-1 (1b)\]](#3-2-1-1 (1b)) above.
+The `:actor` role is also used for animate entities that initiate an action, as in [\[3-2-1-1 (1b)\]](#3-2-1-1 (1b)) above.

-The `companion` role is used for the entity that helps the `actor` bring about the action, as in [\[3-2-1-1 (7b)\]](#3-2-1-1 (7b)).
-Note that this role is only annotated when the `companion` participant is expressed separately from the
+The `:companion` role is used for the entity that helps the `:actor` bring about the action, as in [\[3-2-1-1 (7b)\]](#3-2-1-1 (7b)).
+Note that this role is only annotated when the `:companion` participant is expressed separately from the
-`actor`.
-Plural participants and conjoined participants, as in [\[3-2-1-1 (7c)\]](#3-2-1-1 (7c)) and [\[3-2-1-1 (7d)\]](#3-2-1-1 (7d)), are annotated with a single `actor` role.
+`:actor`.
+Plural participants and conjoined participants, as in [\[3-2-1-1 (7c)\]](#3-2-1-1 (7c)) and [\[3-2-1-1 (7d)\]](#3-2-1-1 (7d)), are annotated with a single `:actor` role.
 In some languages, a marker may be ambiguous between a comitative marker and a conjunction.
-When the two participants are expressed separately in the clause, they should be treated as separate participants, annotated with`actor` and `companion`.
+When the two participants are expressed separately in the clause, they should be treated as separate participants, annotated with `:actor` and `:companion`.
 When they are expressed together, they are treated as a single
-`actor` participant.
+`:actor` participant.

-The `instrument` role is used for an entity that is manipulated by one of the other external cause roles, often an `actor`, in order to initiate the action.
+The `:instrument` role is used for an entity that is manipulated by one of the other external cause roles, often an `:actor`, in order to initiate the action.
 The entity which manipulates the
-`instrument` may or may not be present in the clause; see [\[3-2-1-1 (7e)\]](#3-2-1-1 (7e)) and [\[3-2-1-1 (7f)\]](#3-2-1-1 (7f)).
+`:instrument` may or may not be present in the clause; see [\[3-2-1-1 (7e)\]](#3-2-1-1 (7e)) and [\[3-2-1-1 (7f)\]](#3-2-1-1 (7f)).

-The `force` role is used for inanimate physical entities which initiate an action, or cause another entity to undergo a change, as in [\[3-2-1-1 (7g)\]](#3-2-1-1 (7g)).
-Finally, the `causer` role is used for the external initiator in some causative constructions, see [4.1.2](#pr0:alts).
+The `:force` role is used for inanimate physical entities which initiate an action, or cause another entity to undergo a change, as in [\[3-2-1-1 (7g)\]](#3-2-1-1 (7g)).
+Finally, the `:causer` role is used for the external initiator in some causative constructions, see [4.1.2](#pr0:alts).